 - Fax: 215.629.5278

-I have worked as an editorial assistant and laboratory technician for the Chymistry of Isaac Newton Project, where I encoded Newton’s manuscripts and even re-created some of Newton’s actual alchemical experiments.
-Under Chymistry of Isaac Newton Lab Work, you can see some of the experimental re-creations of Newton’s work that I have performed along with Professor William R. Newman.
+I have worked as an editorial assistant and laboratory technician for the Chymistry of Isaac Newton Project, where I encoded Newton’s manuscripts and even recreated a variety of Isaac Newton's and Robert Boyle’s actual alchemical experiments.
+Under “Experiments” you can see some of the work I have carried out in the laboratory.

 I have taught several courses at Indiana University: X102 Plato to Nato - Science Revolutions, and X123 Sickness and Health - The History of Medicine in the Middle Age and Renaissance.
 The curriculum of the latter course was fully self-designed.

 In Summer 2014, I taught The Emergence of Modern Science (STSC001) at the University of Pennsylvania.